josephspurrier/golang-portable-windows/README.md

-_Generate.cmd			- Runs commands described by directives within existing files _Get.cmd				- Downloads the packages named by the import paths _GetInstall.cmd			- Downloads and installs the packages named by the import paths _Install.cmd			- Installs the packages in the /bin directory (will create automatically) _Lint.cmd				- Installs Lint and then prints out style mistakes _List.cmd				- Outputs all the packages
+_Generate.cmd			- Runs commands described by directives within existing files _Get.cmd				- Downloads the packages named by the import paths _GetInstall.cmd			- Downloads and installs the packages named by the import paths _GetUpdate.cmd			- Downloads and force updates the packages named by the import paths _Install.cmd			- Installs the packages in the /bin directory (will create automatically) _Lint.cmd				- Installs Lint and then prints out style mistakes _List.cmd				- Outputs all the packages